ipatop/Genomics_withR/docs/02-introduction-to-R.md

 After this section you should be able to:

-1. Load, explore and manioulate data in R
+1. Load, explore and manipulate data in R

 ## Introduction